Modern Slavery Policy 2026

 We also operate a whistle blowing policy, aimed at our staff, which encourages staff to report any wrongdoing, including human rights violations such as modern slavery or human trafficking.
 Any reports of this nature will be fully investigated and appropriate remedial actions taken.

 In relation to our suppliers, we believe that transparency is vital to a successful business relationship.
 We are committed to building long-term relationships with suppliers and value open and honest communication with them.
-In the event of non-compliance with our Code of conduct, we expect our suppliers to be committed and engaged in remedying the issue within a time-frame set out in a corrective action plan to be agreed with the supplier.
+In the event of non-compliance with our Code of Conduct, we expect our suppliers to be committed and engaged in remedying the issue within a time-frame set out in a corrective action plan to be agreed with the supplier.
 We reserve the right to terminate any agreements should a supplier decide that compliance with the Code is impossible or where a supplier shows repeated disregard for the provisions of the Code.

 We operate a zero tolerance for modern slavery and our respect for human rights, including children rights.
 We also encourage anyone (including employees, sub-consultants, sub-contractors and suppliers) to report in good faith any issues or concerns about potential ethics, human rights, legal or regulatory violations, including improper or unethical business practice.

-The McGoff Group Supply Chain comprises of the engagement of over two hundred different suppliers to provide the supply of various materials and plant to our construction sites.
+The McGoff Construction Supply Chain comprises the engagement of over two hundred different suppliers to provide the supply of various materials and plant to our construction sites.
 Our suppliers vary enormously in terms of their size and expertise and many of those will themselves be reliant on their own supply chain, potentially across many countries, in order to be able to supply relevant goods or services to us.

 We are continually striving to build and maintain longstanding relationships with all of our supply chain and make clear our expectations of all of our business partners.
 We are developing our KPI’s to specifically focus on our supply chain and their approach to tackling modern day slavery and trafficking.
 We will also be looking to incorporate a provision into our standard terms and conditions.